Find out everything you ever wanted to know about Forest Bathing

 Understanding what Forest Bathing really is

 Forest Bathing, also known as Forest Therapy, comes from the Japanese term: Shinrin-Yoku (森林 浴).
 This literally translates as ‘bathing your senses in the atmosphere of the forest’, which is why it’s often called Forest Bathing, but I promise you don’t need a shower cap.
 It is about focussing on the immersion of your senses in the natural world.
+I often use the terms nature-based mindfulness or nature connection.

 This transformative practice is where yoga was in the UK 30 years ago…. just beginning to ‘knock at the door’, but sadly far away from the mainstream.
 But, I am on a mission to change that and dismiss the myths and misconceptions about Forest Bathing that some people have.